comp129/comp55/docs/labs/15-Figma.md

 - Create a figma project
 - Add objects onto your figma project
 - Edit object's properties
-- Be able to port the design into comp 55
+- Be able to port the design into a java project

 Submission for this lab will be:
 // TODO am I even allowed to add submissions in the first place?